Skip to main content

 Technical Analysis

-CVE-2025-33235 is a race condition vulnerability classified under CWE-362, found in the checkpointing core of the NVIDIA Resiliency Extension for Linux.
-The vulnerability arises from improper synchronization when accessing shared resources concurrently, which can lead to unpredictable behavior and security flaws.
-An attacker with local access and limited privileges can exploit this race condition to cause information disclosure, data tampering, denial of service, or escalate their privileges on the affected system.
-The vulnerability affects all versions of the NVIDIA Resiliency Extension prior to 0.5.0 and 0.4.1.
-The CVSS v3.1 score is 7.8, indicating high severity, with an attack vector limited to local access (AV:L), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), and impacting confidentiality, integrity, and availability at a high level (C:H/I:H/A:H).
-The vulnerability was reserved in April 2025 and published in December 2025.
-No public exploits have been reported yet, but the potential impact is significant due to the core role of checkpointing in system resiliency and recovery.
-The lack of available patches at the time of reporting necessitates immediate risk mitigation through access control and monitoring.
+CVE-2025-33235 is a concurrency vulnerability classified under CWE-362, indicating a race condition due to improper synchronization of shared resources within the NVIDIA Resiliency Extension for Linux.
+The vulnerability resides in the checkpointing core component, which is responsible for saving and restoring system or application state to enhance system resilience.
+The race condition arises when multiple threads or processes concurrently access and modify shared data without adequate synchronization mechanisms, leading to unpredictable behavior.
+An attacker with local access and limited privileges can exploit this flaw to cause information leakage, modify data improperly, disrupt service availability, or escalate privileges by manipulating the timing of operations.
+The vulnerability affects versions prior to 0.5.0 and 0.4.1 of the NVIDIA Resiliency Extension.
+The CVSS v3.1 score of 7.8 reflects high severity, with attack vector being local, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality, integrity, and availability.
+Although no public exploits are known, the potential impact is significant due to the critical nature of checkpointing in system resilience and recovery.
+The lack of available patches at the time of publication necessitates immediate risk mitigation through access control and monitoring.

 Potential Impact